houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ---
 external: false
 title: "The Perfect Compression Algorithm Does Not Exist"
-description: "In this article, we'll informally prove the claim that the perfect compression algorithm does not exist."
+description: "In this article, we'll informally prove that the perfect compression algorithm does not (and cannot) exist."
 authorUrl: "https://github.com/houzyk"
 ogImagePath: "/images/the-perfect-compression-algorithm-does-not-exist/cover.webp"
-date: 2025-10-21
+date: 2025-10-22
 author: "Muhammad Houzair Koussa"
 ---
 ![The Perfect Compression Algorithm Does Not Exist](/images/the-perfect-compression-algorithm-does-not-exist/cover.webp)

-> In this article, we'll informally prove the claim that the perfect compression algorithm does not exist.
+> In this article, we'll informally prove that the perfect compression algorithm does not (and cannot) exist.

 ## 1. Preliminaries

-To make our upcoming proof as clear and concise as possible, we'll start by clarifying our claim and contrasting it with some related but subtley different ideas.
-Finally, we'll sketch a brief outline of our proof to give a sense of how it unfolds.
+To make the upcoming proof as clear and concise as possible, we'll start by clarifying the claim, that the perfect compression algorithm does not exist, and contrasting it with some related but subtley different ideas.
+After that, we'll sketch a brief outline of the proof to give a sense of how it unfolds.

-### Clarifying Our Claim
+### Clarifying The Claim

-Intuitively, our claim contains three ambigious terms that require clarification - 'perfect', 'compression' and 'algorithm'.
+Intuitively, the claim contains three ambigious terms that require clarification - 'perfect', 'compression' and 'algorithm'.

 #### Algorithm